Daaksh05/ai-european-university-decision-support-system/README.md

-# 🎓 AI University Decision Support System (UniDecide)
+# 🎓 AI European University Decision Support System (UniDecide)

 An intelligent full-stack web application that helps students choose the right European universities based on their academic profile, budget, and preferences.